acroz/iaestenow/README.md

 # IAESTE Now

-The IAESTE map is a website facilitating the discovery of people, events and couches in IAESTE on a geographic basis.
+IAESTE Now is a website facilitating the discovery of people, events and couches in IAESTE on a geographic basis.
 It is built using modern web technologies, specifically: